aws-samples/generative-ai-use-cases-jp/README.md

 By using GenU as a platform for agent utilization, you can leverage GenU's [rich security options](docs/en/DEPLOY_OPTION.md#security-related-settings) and [SAML authentication](docs/en/DEPLOY_OPTION.md#saml-authentication) to spread practical agents within your organization.
 Additionally, you can [hide unnecessary standard use cases](docs/en/DEPLOY_OPTION.md#hiding-specific-use-cases) or [display agents inline](docs/en/DEPLOY_OPTION.md#displaying-agents-inline) to use GenU as a more agent-focused platform.

+Similarly, there is an [import feature](docs/en/DEPLOY_OPTION.md#enabling-agentcore-use-cases) for AgentCore Runtime, so please make use of it.

 Similarly, there is an [import feature](docs/en/DEPLOY_OPTION.md#enabling-flow-chat-use-case) for Bedrock Flows, so please make use of it.